 Around 140 council estates of over 100 units in London have been earmarked for renewal, are undergoing renewal or have undergone renewal since 1997.
-These renewals all involve the demolition and rebuilding of an estate which requires residents to be ‘decanted’ from the estate on a short or long-term basis.
-In almost every case, the number of council housing units decreases or disappears following renewal, replaced with ‘affordable’ housing units for rent, shared ownership or sold on the private market.
-While the figures are contested, with planning applications, developers, press reports and residents campaigns producing differing estimates of the number of ‘affordable units’ available post-renewal, the overall conclusion that can be drawn is that this is not just resulting in a sharp decline in council housing, but a relative decline in properly affordable housing in London.
-This demonstrates the scale with which New Labour have continued the Conservative policies initiated by Thatcher, continuing the privatisation of council housing.
-Estate regeneration is a form of gentrification that involves multiple exclusionary processes that displace estate residents.
+These renewals all involve the demolition of homes which require residents to be ‘decanted’ on a short or long-term basis, with leaseholders subject to Compulsory Purchase Orders which, according to Christophers (2010), have become the key weapon in the privatisation of land in the UK.
+In almost every case, the number of council homes decreases following renewal, replaced with ‘affordable’ housing units for rent, shared ownership or sold on the private market.
+While planning applications, press reports and residents campaigns produce different estimates of the number of ‘affordable units’ post-renewal, the overall conclusion is that this is not just resulting in a sharp decline in council housing, but a relative decline in properly-affordable housing in London.
+Estate regeneration hence involves multiple displacement processes, from the initial decanting of populations to allow for redevelopment to a wider exclusionary pressure that prevents working-class populations from ever returning to the estate or its vicinity.

 In the remainder of this paper we draw on semi-structured interviews with leaseholders experiencing displacement pressures on three council estates.
-These estates (along with three others not discussed here) were chosen from over 150 council estates in London where there has been decanting of residents since 1997.
-These are all Labour-controlled councils, underlining the hegemonic nature of Thatcherite reforms which were further entrenched by the aforementioned New Labour policies on council estate regeneration.
-These estates were chosen according to a number of criteria including size, stage of redevelopment, and location.
-The estates discussed in here are located in inner North (Love Lane, Haringey), East (Carpenters Estate, Newham) and South (Aylesbury estate, Southwark) London: all are ‘brutalist’ 1960s estates characterised by a mix of ‘brutalist’ tower blocks and lower-rise homes and maisonettes.
+These were chosen according to a number of criteria including size, stage of redevelopment, and location.
+Significantly, all are in Labour-controlled boroughs, underlining the hegemonic nature of Thatcherite reforms which were further entrenched by New Labour policies promoting ‘mixed communities’.
+The estates are located in inner North (Love Lane, Haringey), East (Carpenters Estate, Newham) and South (Aylesbury estate, Southwark) London: all are ‘brutalist’ 1960s estates characterised by a mix of tower blocks and lower-rise homes and maisonettes, and arguably all fall into the category of ‘unpopular’ estates (Power and Tunstall 1995), with the case for their regeneration combining discourses of environmental, social and economic malaise.
 The smallest of these (Love Lane) amounts to some 300 households, the largest (the Aylesbury Estate) over 2700 households.
-Our research team partnered with the London Tenants Federation and a community organisation, Just Space, which provides advocacy and support for residents on council estates facing displacement, who were able to signpost us to relevant community and residents groups from whom we snowballed interviewees.